Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 close up shot of a plate of beef tips garnished with parsley and served over mashed potatoes

-With a delicious gravy and rich flavor, these steak tips are mouthwateringly good.
+With a delicious gravy and rich flavor, these slow cooker beef tips are mouthwateringly good.
 Let them cook slowly all day in the slow cooker, ready to serve over mashed potatoes or noodles for the perfect comfort food meal.

 Can I freeze leftover beef tips?